Best East Coast Colleges

 Average Net Price: $31,093

 Northeastern University is a private institution located in the heart of Boston, Massachusetts.
 The university has many prestigious rankings from the U.S. News and World Report including #11 in Most Innovative Schools, #49 in National Universities, #58 in Best Undergraduate Teaching, and #1 in Internships.
 Northeastern has a long-standing reputation for world-class faculty.
 They offer programs led by experts in emerging industries and give students opportunities to chart their own academic paths.
-Northeastern University has 9 schools and colleges including the College of Engineering, Bouvé College of Health Sciences, D’Amore-McKim School of Business, and School of Law.
+Northeastern University has 9 schools and colleges including the College of Engineering, Bouvé College of Health Sciences, D’Amore-McKim School of Business, and the School of Law.
 93% are either employed or accepted in graduate school within nine months of graduating.

 44. Dartmouth College